This post may contain affiliate links. Please read my disclaimer for more information.

 - The coffee is strong with real caffeine and darkness, no artificial sweetener included.
 Not for people who enjoy diluted coffee or a medium roast.

 - You might need to choose the vendor correctly.
-The right vendor will always supply you with fresh Pete’s Bean Bag, but the wrong vendor will provide you with expired products or close-to-expiry beans.
+For example, the right vendor will always supply you with fresh Pete’s Beans, but the wrong vendor will provide expired products or close-to-expiry beans.

-Another family business that produces quality blends of coffee beans and supports farmers’ well-being, healthy environment, wildlife, soil, and waterways under Rainforest Alliance Certification is Verena Coffee Co.
+Another family business that produces quality blends that supports farmers’ well-being, healthy environment, wildlife, soil, and waterways under Rainforest Alliance Certification is Verena Coffee Co.

 Verena offers a robust, non-bitter cup of espresso, which is rare for a darker roast.
 The crema is rich in oils.
 The beans are full-bodied and of different origins extracting flavor-rich espresso.

-Verena Coffee Co. also doesn’t believe in big coffee roast’s batches.
-It produces small coffee batches to meet your high-end demands for freshness.
+Verena Coffee Co. also doesn’t believe in big coffee roast batches.
+Instead, it produces small coffee batches to meet your high-end demands for freshness.

 - Verena beans are 100% Arabica with low acidic content.